cblevins/mtp2016/schedule.md

 **Week 14: Final Project Presentations (4/27)**

-- *Final Projects Due at the Beginning of Class*
+- Email a link to your website by the beginning of class

+**Final Project and group evaluations due by Tuesday, May 3rd, 11:59PM**